 - The environment at Watershed is supportive to both clients and practitioners.
 With client consent we are able to collaborate decades of experience, fresh perspective and understanding into a multi-faceted treatment plan.
 Though you may see one practitioner your treatment can be influenced by the wisdom of many.

 - Bodywork builds self-awareness from the outside in and inside out.
 The comments of “I didn’t know there were sore spots there” to “I didn’t realize there was a muscle there” to “You’re really finding all the spots!” to “When you work there I feel elsewhere which makes me feel…”

 - These actualizations take time and intention and are my favorite part of bodywork.

-- My obvious goal in working with you is to decrease tension and pain, improve mobility and increase relaxation.
+- My obvious goal in working with you is to decrease tension, decrease pain, improve mobility and increase relaxation.
 That is what you can expect after a session with me.
 Further than that, and what I hope to facilitate for you is lending a hand (pun intended) in your journey to understanding and knowing your body at a deeper level.